Do I need to set up a special bank account for the campaign funds?

 Yes, but you must have a separate campaign account established.
 A loan should be reported as a contribution when made and as an expenditure when paid back.

 Individuals have donated items for a fund-raising auction.
 How do I account for this on the finance report?

 Assign the fair market value to the item and list it as an in-kind contribution.
-Any money received above the fair market value is listed as a cash contribution in the appropriate reporting period.
+Also list it as an expenditure in the same reporting period.
+Any money received for the item during auction is listed as a cash contribution in the appropriate reporting period.

 How do I account for food brought to meetings/fundraisers, etc?